dxg/atem_midi_control/README.md

 3. Double click `Run` batch file to start

 ### Advanced install [Windows, OS X, Linux]

+*Note that whilst this should work with OS X & Linux, I've not tested it*

 1. Install [NodeJS](https://nodejs.org/en/download/) 14 LTS or newer and install build tools when prompted (will take a while & require internet).
 2. Download a copy of `ATEM_MIDI_advanced.zip`